datawire/argo-rollouts/docs/getting-started/ambassador/index.md

 This will display a running list of responses from the service that will gradually transition from VERSION 1 strings to VERSION 2 strings.

+For more details about the Ambassador and Argo-Rollouts integration, see the [Ambassador Argo documentation](https://deploy-preview-508--datawire-ambassador.netlify.app/docs/pre-release/argo/).